HaidyAbuGom3a/Sotre-Notes/README.md

 # Store-Notes

-StoreNotes is a powerful notes app designed for writing notes by utilizing a store library, it ensures seamless synchronization of data while providing an offline-first experience for users.
+StoreNotes is a powerful notes app designed for writing notes by utilizing [store](https://github.com/MobileNativeFoundation/Store) library, it ensures seamless synchronization of data while providing an offline-first experience for users.
 With StoreNotes, you can manage your notes with ease, whether you're online or offline.

 ## Features